KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 - Auto code formatting (Beautification and Indentation) while saving the file (`.c`,`.cpp`,`.py`,`.java`) with keyboard shortcut "`Ctrl` + `c`"
 - Snippet (initial code completion) for "C" (type `c` and hit 'Enter' for basic code structure/body, `pri` for `printf("");` and `scan` for `scanf("",&);`)
 - Text Warp is enabled (Solves [this](https://www.google.com/url?sa=i&url=https%3A%2F%2Fstackoverflow.com%2Fquestions%2F31025502%2Fhow-can-i-switch-word-wrap-on-and-off-in-visual-studio-code&psig=AOvVaw05koewMaISImJONV6njPwX&ust=1719605582459000&source=images&cd=vfe&opi=89978449&ved=0CBEQjRxqFwoTCNjaspbM_IYDFQAAAAAdAAAAABAE) issue)
+- pre-added "Warm Up - Typing test" for practicing typing inside VS-Code.
+Practice makes a man perfect. `;)`
+- Most the extesions from [this free-code-camp article](https://www.freecodecamp.org/news/best-vscode-extensions/) are added, please visit this site and explore all extensions and how they work, individually.
+List of these extensions are: Better Comments, Code Spell Checker, CodeSnap, Material Icon Theme.
+- For Web Development, HTML CSS Support, Auto Close Tag, Auto Complete Tag, HTML End Tag Labels are pre-installed.
+- `cph` (Competative Programming Helper for CodeForces) and `vjudge` extensions.
+- `"editor.suggest.showWords": false,`, for this change in `settings.json`, intellisense in Visual Studio Code will not suggest words from your code.

 ### WARNINGS

-- this PERFECTLY works only with VS CODE (https://code.visualstudio.com); to use this profile without issues in `OSS CODE` and `vscodium`, manual modification needed
+- this PERFECTLY works only with VS CODE (<https://code.visualstudio.com>); to use this profile without issues in `OSS CODE` and `vscodium`, manual modification needed
 - Whenever you run C, C++, Python, or Java code in the VS Code terminal, **the entire terminal window clears.
 This means you will lose the history of previous outputs.**
 - It does not override your previous profile or configurations.
 Just adds a new profile.
 You can switch your previous one any time from "`Settings icon` (Bottom-Left corner of VS-Code window) > `Profile (...)` > `Default`"